KataChannel/tazagroup/PROJECT_COMPLETE_SUMMARY.md

-# 🎉 AccessTrade Affiliate Platform - Complete Implementation Summary
+# 🎉 Timona Affiliate Platform - Complete Implementation Summary

 ## 📈 Project Overview
-**AccessTrade** is now a **fully-featured, enterprise-level affiliate marketing platform** with **complete Progressive Web App capabilities**.
+**Timona** is now a **fully-featured, enterprise-level affiliate marketing platform** with **complete Progressive Web App capabilities**.
 The project has successfully completed **Phases 1, 2, and 3** with comprehensive implementations across all major feature categories.

 ---